 This result can be regarded as a generalization of Theorem \ref{-m1}.

-Before we state our main results, we need to define a larger class of regular graphs, which contains the class of strongly regular graphs.
-A {\em sesqui-regular graph} $G$ with parameters $(v, k, c)$ is a $k$-regular graph with $v$ vertices such that the number of common neighbors of any two vertices at distance 2 is exactly $c$.
+Before we state our main results, we need to define a larger class of regular graphs, which contains both the class of strongly regular graphs and the class of co-edge regular graphs, that is, the class of sesqui-regular graphs.
+A {\em sesqui-regular graph} with parameters $(v, k, c)$ is a $k$-regular graph with $v$ vertices such that the number of common neighbors of any two vertices at distance 2 is exactly $c$.